 The earliest known scarab to have Spell 30 from the Book of the Dead is that of the thirteenth dynasty official Sobekhotep, and the earliest similar royal scarab is a beautiful gold and green jasper example made for the pharaoh Sobekemsaf II.

 The amulet was usually carved in the shape of the scarab, representing the god Khepri who symbolised resurrection and rebirth.
 The heart scarab was also associated with mummification because the pupae of a scarab beetle resembles a mummy.
-The Egyptians also saw that the beetle would dig a shaft into the earth to bury their eggs, and the baby scarabs would later emerge from the earth.
+The Egyptians also saw that the beetle would dig a shaft into the earth to bury its eggs, and the baby scarabs would later emerge from the earth.
 They associated this with the shaft leading into the burial chamber from which the reborn spirit would emerge.

 The scarab was ideally formed from green or black stones, although examples in other colours have also been recovered.
 The silver scarab found in the Middle Kingdom tomb of Wah is of particular interest.
 Sometimes the scarab was set in gold, such as the green jasper and gold scarab of Hatnofer (father of Senenmut, New Kingdom) and the scarab of the pharaoh Sobekemsaf II.
 Occasionally, the amulet took the form of a human headed scarab, or a scarab with the head of another animal.
 Sometimes heart shaped amulets fulfilling the same function were inscribed with spell 30.
-From the late New Kingdom onwards, the scarab often had outstretched wings symbolising the protection it offered.
+From the late New Kingdom on, the scarab often had outstretched wings symbolising the protection it offered.

 - Grajetzki, W (2003) Burial Customs in Ancient Egypt